le-huynh/Makefile_STAT545/lastname_project_journal_year/README.md

 1. GitHub: Create an issue
 2. Local repo: Create + checkout a branch
 3. Work on the issue (I'm here)
+4. Commit the change.
+Add "closes #1" to commit message --> Issue#1 is closed automatically.